cockroachdb/docs/v20.2/cockroach-debug-merge-logs.md

 The `cockroach debug merge-logs` [command](cockroach-commands.html) merges log files from multiple nodes into a single time-ordered stream of messages with an added per-message prefix to indicate the corresponding node.
 You can use it in conjunction with logs collected using the [`debug zip`](https://www.cockroachlabs.com/docs/stable/cockroach-debug-zip.html) command to aid in debugging.

 {{site.data.alerts.callout_danger}}
-The file produced by `cockroach debug merge-log` can contain highly sensitive, unanonymized information, such as usernames, passwords, and possibly your table's data.
-You should share this data only with Cockroach Labs developers and only after determining the most secure method of delivery.
+The file produced by `cockroach debug zip` can contain highly [sensitive, unanonymized information](debug-and-error-logs.html#redacted-logs), such as usernames, hashed passwords, and possibly your table's data.
+You can use the [`redact-logs`](#redact-sensitive-information-from-the-logs) flag to redact the sensitive data out of log files and crash reports before sharing them with Cockroach Labs.
 {{site.data.alerts.end}}

 ## Subcommands